 Happy Valentine's Day, my friends!
 What are your plans tonight?

-Some of us may be jaded about this holiday, but Valentine's Day is all about love, so let's embrace it, give it, and celebrate it every day of the year, not just today!
+Some of us may be jaded about this holiday, but Valentine's Day is all about love, so let's embrace it and celebrate it every day of the year, not just today!

 On this day, if you are alone or single, spend the day treating yourself to something special.
 You do deserve it!